 Windows has a feature called the Resource Monitor, which was implemented back in Vista.
 Traditionally, you’d have to launch it through the Task Manager, but it’s now a separate app in Windows 10 that you can launch through the Start Menu.

 The Resource Monitor is an advanced way to view real-time data about your system and is usually used in conjunction with the Performance Monitor.
 However, I mainly use it for viewing process details and memory usage.
+Indeed, it’s one of the easiest ways to troubleshoot RAM problems.

 9. Windows Memory Diagnostic